neuralvis/elpa-mirror/melpa/ctune-readme.txt

 Suggestions/Ideas:

-Maybe we can ask the user if we can "mess" a little with the file, in order to force the fontification code of CC Mode to trigger.
-Or maybe we can trigger it without "messing" with the file.

 GNU C Coding Conventions, and other coding conventions as well, say that macro names should be all upper case.
 Maybe check that when asked to add a macro name (but ctune should not enforce it, so there could be a user